Diffusion-based Signal Refiner for Speech Enhancement and Separation: Experiments

+As discussed in Sec.~\ref{sec:intro}, we previously proposed Diffiner for only SE~\cite{sawata23_interspeech} and evaluated it on the famous small dataset, VoiceBank-DEMAND (VBD)~\cite{voicebankdemand}.
+To confirm that Diffiner can work with the large-scale data regime, we built a new version on a larger dataset and examined its effectiveness through not only quantitative but also qualitative evaluations.
+Specifically, as described at the beginning of Sec.~\ref{sec:exp}, we newly trained Diffiner on WSJ0 which consists of approximately thirty hours of clean speech---significantly more than the total duration of clean speech in the previous Diffiner on VBD, which was approximately nine hours.

+\if0 We used WSJ0+CHiME dataset where the official data preprocessing scripts are provided in a public GitHub repository\footnote{\url{https://github.com/sp-uhh/storm}}.
+WSJ0+CHiME dataset consists of clean speech from the Wall Street Journal corpus~\cite{paul1992design} and noise signals from the CHiME3 dataset~\cite{barker2015third}.
+Each speech and noise are randomly selected from these datasets and mixed so that the mixed noisy signals follow the uniform distribution of Signal-to-Noise Ratios (SNRs) [--6dB, 14dB].

-\paragraph{Datasets and evaluation metrics} In this experiment, we used the single speaker subsets of WSJ0-2mix \cite{hershey2016deep} for training.
-All samples were resampled to $8$ kHz.
-The separation performance was evaluated by both reference-based metrics (SI-SDR \cite{le2019sdr}, PESQ \cite{rix2001perceptual}, and ESTOI \cite{jensen2016algorithm}) and a reference-free metric (non-intrusive speech quality assessment (NISQA) \footnote{ \url{https://github.com/gabrielmittag/NISQA} }~\cite{mittag2021nisqa}).
-NISQA is a deep neural network utilized to estimate the mean opinion score (MOS) of a target signal without any reference signal.
-Since the outputs of our generative refiner do not necessarily match the corresponding target reference, NISQA is an appropriate approximation of the perceptual quality of generated speech.
+The performance of Diffiner was evaluated using both reference-based metrics (signal invariant (SI)-SDR~\cite{le2019sdr}, PESQ~\cite{rix2001perceptual}, and ESTOI~\cite{jensen2016algorithm}) and a reference-free metric (non-intrusive speech quality assessment (NISQA)\footnote{ \url{https://github.com/gabrielmittag/NISQA} }~\cite{mittag2021nisqa} and overall (OVRL) metric of the deep noise suppression challenge mean opinion score (DNSMOS) p.835~\cite{reddy2022dnsmos}).
+NISQA and DNSMOS are reference-free metrics using DNNs utilized for estimating the mean opinion score (MOS) of a target signal.
+Since the outputs of Diffiner do not necessarily match the corresponding target reference, NISQA and DNSMOS are appropriate approximations of the perceptual quality of generated speech.
+To further evaluate the validity of Diffiner, we conducted a preference AB tests with 16 evaluators. \fi